 Many years ago, I watched Julia Child prepare omelettes this way and this same classic French technique was a skill that I had to learn in Culinary School.

-How To Make a Perfect Easy Omelette
+How To Make The Best Omelette

 And that pan doesn’t need to be expensive at all.
 I brought mine from Target for $5.99 and it works like a charm.
 Here’s how: